openmindednewby/cSharpInterviewPrep/practice/behavioral-questions.md

 ---

+## Quick Practice Prompts

+**Q: Tell me about a time you improved reliability under tight deadlines.**

+A: Emphasize triage, prioritization, and measurable reliability gains (reduced incidents, improved MTTR).

+**Q: Describe a time you pushed back on a requirement.**

+A: Explain how you gathered data, offered alternatives, and aligned on a better solution.

+**Q: Share a story where you mentored a teammate.**

+A: Focus on coaching style, growth outcomes, and how you measured success.

+**Q: Describe a time you resolved a production incident.**

+A: Highlight diagnostics, clear communication, and follow-up prevention steps.

+**Q: Tell me about a technical decision that you later reconsidered.**

+A: Show humility, what you learned, and how you adapted your approach.

+**Q: Describe a time you influenced without authority.**

+A: Explain how you built trust, used data, and aligned stakeholders.

+**Q: How do you handle competing priorities?**

+A: Explain triage, stakeholder communication, and how you protect critical paths.

+**Q: Tell me about a time you improved a process.**

+A: Describe the baseline, your change, and the measurable improvement.

+**Q: Describe a conflict that you resolved successfully.**

+A: Focus on listening, shared goals, and outcome.

+**Q: Share a time you handled ambiguous requirements.**

+A: Emphasize discovery, clarifying questions, and iterative delivery.

+---

 ## Practice Exercise

 For each category in this guide, identify one story from your own experience and outline it using the STAR format.
 Practice delivering it out loud in under 2 minutes.
 Record yourself and refine.
 By the time you interview, you'll have a toolkit of polished stories ready to adapt to any behavioral question.